TryQuiet/waggle/src/nodeTest/README.md

 ### Testing docker <-> host

 Dockerfile contains node's configuration for the one that generates snapshot.
+Other nodes will be connecting to it:

+`docker build . -t node`
+`docker run node`

-The second node may be run from host.
+The regular nodes may be run from host:

+`TOR_PORT=7789 USE_TOR=true USE_SNAPSHOT=true DEBUG='waggle*,logSync*' ts-node src/nodeTest/run.ts` - this runs a single node

+`DEBUG='waggle*,logSync*' ts-node src/nodeTest/syncFailureTest.ts` - this runs more nodes which send messages to each other periodically.

 ENV CREATE_SNAPSHOT - if 'true' be the node that creates a snapshot rather than replicates it ENV USE_SNAPSHOT - use snapshots in general